-FMLA For Stress & Mental Health Concerns
+FMLA For Stress And Mental Health Disorders: FMLA Leave

 The Family and Medical Leave Act (FMLA) is designed to allow employees unpaid time off work to care for their physical or mental health, as well as that of their families.
-Below, we’ll look at the guidelines of FMLA and other options for employees needing time off for stress and mental health concerns.
+Below, we’ll look at the guidelines of FMLA and other options for employees needing time off for stress and mental health disorders.

 What is FMLA?

 FMLA is a law that gives 12 weeks of paid or unpaid leave from work each year to employees who need to care for themselves or a family member with a serious health condition.
-Although you may not receive a paycheck for the time you are away and may have to pay health insurance premiums out-of-pocket, the federal law ensures your employer will keep your job until you return when on mental health leave.
+Although you may not receive a paycheck for the time you are away and may have to pay health insurance premiums out-of-pocket, the federal law ensures your employer will keep your job until you return when on FMLA mental health leave.
 This means you cannot be fired or laid off or have your position taken away from you because of your absence.
 If, for some reason, the same job is not available at the end of the FMLA period, your employer must find you one within the company.
 Situations in which the FMLA may apply include:

-• The birth of a new baby (time also may be used for pregnancy-related complications)
+- The birth of a new baby (time also may be used for pregnancy-related complications)

-• Adoption or foster care placement of a child who will live with the employee
+- Adoption or foster care placement of a child who will live with the employee

-• Care for serious personal illness or health condition
+- Care for serious personal illness or health condition

 A serious health condition is one that renders someone incapable of working, going to school, or performing other major life activities.
 In some cases, it may require ongoing medical treatment.
 Routine examinations, treatment for illness (unless it meets the criteria above), and cosmetic procedures do not usually qualify.
 Complications from a chronic condition, acute illness, or an intensive procedure may be eligible for FMLA if they cause an employee to be unable to work and the employee has a regularly scheduled appointment with their healthcare provider.